Kava Vs. Kratom

 Is your safety concern making the wrong decisions while in a euphoric state?
 This could be possible while using either product, though some users enjoy the clarity of mind that comes when you take the right amount of Kava.

 Another concern may be the danger of becoming addicted.
-Because of the different composition and compounds of Kava and Kratom, it’s also more likely to become addicted to Kratom while Kava doesn’t carry much risk of this.
-Kava doesn’t contain opioid agonists as Kratom does, which explains the different impact and addictiveness.
+Because of the different composition and compounds of Kava and Kratom, most user reports indicate that it’s also more likely to become addicted to Kratom compared to Kava.
+Kava doesn’t contain opioid agonists, which explains the different impact and potential for addiction.
 However, as long as Kratom is used in moderation, your reliance on it won’t be much different than what you experience with coffee.

 Does Kava taste better than Kratom?